saractrl/Cheese-Game/README.md

 The game is a two-player game and the goal is to 'create' as many boxes as possible.
 You start by 'drawing' a line, here by clicking a button.
 Then the next player follows.
 You create a box by clicking four surrounding buttons, which therefore creates a square.
-You can block the opponing player from creating a box.
+You can block the opponing player from creating a box by adding a line close to theirs.
+In the end you win by having the most amount of boxes.

 ## Goals